Gravy being poured onto a roast dinner.

 The Cross Keys, North Yorkshire

-Speaking of Sunday dinner, once again the menu here is second to none.
-From 7 Hour Slow Cooked Rib of Beef to Lamb Shank Shepherd’s Pie, you’re sure to find something to fill you up.
+For Sunday roasts, the menu is second to none.
+From the Slow Cooked Rib of Beef to Lamb Shank Shepherd's Pie, you're sure to find the perfect plate.
+And if you're in the mood for something sweet, the dessert menu includes old favourites, like Bramley Apple Tart and Sticky Toffee Pudding.